 Things have certainly changed since then.
-During the past 20 years, academics have found strong evidence of profitability using trend following methods, such as moving averages.
-As with momentum, behavioral finance is what opened the door to serious trend following research by the academic community.
+During the past 20 years, academics have found strong evidence of profitability from trend following methods.
+Behavioral finance opened the door to serious trend following and momentum research by the academic community.
 A large body of research now shows that price trends exist in part due to long-standing behavioral biases by investors, such as anchoring and hoarding.
-Price trends are created when investors initially under-react and subsequently over-react to information because of strongly ingrained behavioral tendencies.
+Price trends are created when investors initially underreact and subsequently overreact to information because of strongly ingrained behavioral tendencies.

 There are now over a dozen well-researched academic papers documenting extraordinary risk-adjusted returns from trend following methods.
-Here are three excellent, recently released papers on the subject of trend following:
+Here are two excellent, recently released papers on the subject:

-A Century of Evidence on Trend-Following Investing by Brian Hurst, Yao Hua Ooi, and Lasse H. Pedersen
+A Century of Evidence on Trend-Following Investing by Hurst, Ooi, and Pedersen

-The first two papers deal with moving averages applied to U.S. stocks.
-The third is a white paper from the folks at AQR.
+The first paper deals with moving averages applied to U.S. stocks.
+The second is a white paper from the folks at AQR.
 It features time series (absolute) momentum applied to 59 markets in 4 asset classes: equity indices, bonds, commodities, and currency pairs.
 The authors use a weighted combination of 1, 3, and 12 month look back periods on data back to 1903.
 Their paper provides convincing evidence that trend following absolute momentum is just as robust and pervasive as cross-sectional or relative strength price momentum.